feathersjs/feathers-rethinkdb/README.md

 });
 ```

-If you need even more control then you can use `params.table` directly.
+If you need even more control then you can use `service.table` (`context.service.table` in a hook) directly.
 This way you can create a query from scratch without the the [common filter criteria](https://docs.feathersjs.com/api/databases/querying.html) applied.
 The following example adds a `getNearest` condition for [RethinkDB geospatial queries](https://www.rethinkdb.com/docs/geo-support/javascript/).

 ```js
 app.service('mesages').hooks({